 The Department of Health and Mental Hygiene (DHMH) administers Medicaid in Maryland.
 In accepting the Money Follows the Person (MFP) award, Maryland reinforced its ongoing commitment to serving individuals in the most integrated setting.
-This commitment is apparent in the State's existing policies and programs, including the Money Follows the Individual policy and the three home- and community-based services (HCBS) waivers that will serve MFP participants.
+This commitment is apparent in the State's existing policies and programs, including the Money Follows the Individual policy and the three home- and community-based services (HCBS) waivers that serve MFP participants.
 Maryland is also fortunate to have a vibrant community of advocates and consumers who push the State to continue to improve its efforts.
-With the approval of this operational protocol, the State will use lessons learned in the first six years of MFP implementation to improve upon current rebalancing initiatives, as well as support the Department in exploring and implementing new options authorized in the Affordable Care Act (ACA).
+With the approval of this operational protocol, the State will use lessons learned in the first eight years of MFP implementation to improve upon current rebalancing initiatives, as well as support the Department in exploring and implementing new options authorized in the Affordable Care Act (ACA).

-In the community, MFP demonstration participants access services through three of Maryland's existing home- and community-based services (HCBS) waiver programs and the Community First Choice state plan program:
+In the community, MFP demonstration participants' access services through three of Maryland's existing home- and community-based services (HCBS) waiver programs and the Community First Choice state plan program:

-The Home and Community Based Options Waiver (HCBOW) serves individuals 18 and older and provides case management, assisted living, and family training as part of its service package.
+- The Home and Community Based Options Waiver (HCBOW) serves individuals 18 and older and provides case management, assisted living, and family training as part of its service package.
 HCBOW combines and replaces two waivers with overlapping eligibility criteria and similar services, the Living at Home Waiver that served adults with disabilities between the ages of 18-64 and the Waiver for Older Adults that served adults 50 and older.
-A number of previously covered services will be moved to the Community First Choice state plan program and as such will continue to be available to waiver participants that live in community residences.

-• The Traumatic Brain Injury (TBI) waiver serves adults with traumatic brain injuries and provides day habilitation, family and individual support services, supported employment, and residential rehabilitation.
+A number of previously covered services will be moved to the Community First Choice state plan program and as such will continue to be available to waiver participants that live in community residences. - The Brain Injury (BI) waiver serves adults with brain injuries who require specialty hospital or nursing facility level of care.
+The BI waiver provide residential and day habilitation, family and individual support services, supported employment, case management, and medical day care..
 This waiver is available to MFP participants that are transitioning from the three State owned and operated nursing facilities or Commission on Accreditation of Rehabilitation Facilities (CARF) accredited chronic hospitals.
+1

-&lt;sup>1 COMAR 10.09.46.03.B.4 cites the technical eligibility requirements for the TBI waiver as follows.
-An applicant or participant shall be determined... to meet the waiver's technical eligibility criteria if the individual: (4) Is receiving: (a) Care in a State psychiatric hospital that is determined to be inappropriate because the individual does not need that level of care; (b) Traumatic brain injury community placement funded by the MHA with all-State funds; (c) Care in a nursing facility owned and operated by the State or an out-of-State rehabilitation institution funded by the Program; or (d) Care in a Maryland licensed special hospital for chronic disease accredited by CARF in brain injury inpatient rehabilitation.
+1 COMAR 10.09.46.03.B.4 cites the technical eligibility requirements for the TBI waiver as follows.
+An applicant or participant shall be determined... to meet the waiver's technical eligibility criteria if the individual: (4) Is receiving: (a) Care in a State psychiatric hospital that is determined to be inappropriate because the individual does not need that level of care; (b) Traumatic brain injury community placement funded by the MHA with all-State funds; (c) Care in a nursing

-- The Community Pathways (CP) waiver serves adults with developmental disabilities and provides personal supports, case management, day habilitation, environmental modifications, and a wide variety of other support services offered through the Developmental Disabilities Administration (DDA). - The New Directions (ND) waiver provides the same services available through Community Pathways, ND participants are able to self-direct those services.
-The DDA has submitted an application to CMS to merge the current New Directions and Community Pathways Waivers.
-DDA expects this application to be finalized and the waiver approved for an additional five year period. - Starting in 2014, the Community First Choice program will offer personal assistance services, nurse monitoring, personal emergency response systems, transition services, home delivered meals, environmental adaptations, assistive technology, and other items that substitute for human assistance.
+- The Community Pathways (CP) waiver serves adults with developmental disabilities and provides supported employment, employment discovery and customization, personal supports, day habilitation, environmental modifications, and a wide variety of other support services offered through the Developmental Disabilities Administration (DDA). - The Community First Choice program offers personal assistance services, nurse monitoring, personal emergency response systems, transition services, home delivered meals, environmental adaptations, assistive technology, and other items that substitute for human assistance.
 HCBOW participants that live in a community setting will also be eligible to receive CFC services.